microsoft/PowerToys/README.md

 <a href="https://github.com/qianlifeng/Wox/wiki/Screenshot">More screenshot</a>
 <img src="http://ww3.sinaimg.cn/large/dce48faejw1eihx6ffo8eg20zk0m8hdt.gif" />

-Download
+Installation
 =========

-You can download the latest version on the [release page](https://github.com/qianlifeng/Wox/releases).
+1. You can download the latest version on the [release page](https://github.com/qianlifeng/Wox/releases).
+2. Put it into your user directory (`C:\Users\YOUUSERNAME` or `%userprofile%`)
+3. Windows 10 user, please have a look at https://github.com/Wox-launcher/Wox/issues/279

 Contribute
 =========